vladikcomper/MegaPCM/docs/Migration_from_MegaPCM_1.x.md

 ## Step 3.
 Converting sample rates and samples

-As mentioned above, Mega PCM 2 revamps the sample table format to make it much easier to work with.
 In the previous step, we almost fully converted the sample table from 1.x to 2.x format, except for one part: **pitches**.

 With Mega PCM 2 you can specify proper **sample rates** in Hz, while 1.x used an arbitrary **pitch** bytes specific to driver's internal timing which you had to fine-tune manually.
 Each "pitch" value from 1.x has a corresponding _effective sample rate_, except it's not explicitly specified like with 2.x and it differs between PCM and DPCM playback code.